emilypark0418/emilypark.github.io/_posts/ideas/2020-04-20-resilience.md

 (and specifically each country/government administration's) resilience on medical system and government policies.

 That got me thinking, when resilience is so important to humans,
-1) **What kind of research efforts are being made to assess and develop resilience in AI?**
+1. **What research efforts & discussions are being made to assess and develop resilience in AI?**
-2) **What kind of impact does lack of resilience have on current technology usage?**
+2. **What kind of impact does lack of resilience have on current technology usage?**

 ## Resilience

 - Ability for the system to acknowledge mistakes and adapt, mitigate, and overcome the situation by minimizing damage
-1) understand what is wrong
+1. understand what is wrong
-2) figure out solution to overcome problem
+2. figure out solution to overcome problem
-3) retain lessons learned and build upon it
+3. retain lessons learned and build upon it

 - constant learning is needed for making a system that can evolve, adapt, and introspect
   - 3 factors will help embed autonomy & self-perpetuated improvement that helps drive the system to think for itself